 Whether you are proactively meeting with a client who is making plans for the future, or a client whose needs are more immediate, the process can extend far beyond the in-home care arrangements.
-Being open to discussing not only aging in place, but making plans in the event of deteriorating health is an area where advisors can connect with clients.
+Being open to discussing not only aging in place, but making plans in the event of deteriorating health is an area where financial professionals can connect with clients.

-Advisor Laurie Humphrey became engaged in learning more about helping clients on the aging-related topics after a previous Super Women’s Summit where speaker Amy Florian discussed a Five Wishes Document provided by Aging with Dignity.
+Financial professional Laurie Humphrey became engaged in learning more about helping clients on the aging-related topics after a previous Super Women’s Summit where speaker Amy Florian discussed a Five Wishes Document provided by Aging with Dignity.

-Humphrey of Granite Financial in St. Cloud, Minn. has firsthand knowledge of preparing for unexpected events.
+Humphrey, of Granite Financial in St. Cloud, Minnesota, has firsthand knowledge of preparing for unexpected events.
 She had entered the business with a long term plan for succession from her mother Pat Hinds.
 A major medical incident forced them to reconsider that timeline and prepare to move the plan up.
 While they are both doing great now, that experience reflects in their passion for helping clients plan.

 “We took a look at Five Wishes for our clients, and decided that we’d like to do a seminar around that, because we feel that end of life planning life is very, very important,” Humphrey said.
 “And so we reached out to Aging with Dignity and ordered the Five Wishes document.”